austintylerallen/my-noteworthy/README.md

-# Express Note Taker
+# Noteworthy

-Express Note Taker is a web application that allows users to write, save, view, and delete notes.
+Noteworthy is a web application that allows users to write, save, view, and delete notes.
 It provides a simple and intuitive interface for users to organize their thoughts and keep track of tasks.

 ![Screenshot](/public/images/screenshot.png)